 The Domain Rental Rates

-The average full service asking rate in The Domain is $40 per sf.
-In the case of our 10,000-sf tenant, the current full-service rate in The Domain will cost approximately $400,000 per year, or $33,333 per month.
+The average full-service asking rate in The Domain is $62.01 per square foot.
+In the case of our 10,000-square-foot tenant, the current full-service rate in The Domain will cost approximately $620,100 per year or $51,675 per month.

 Through a lot of development in recent years, the tenant experience at The Domain has started to closely resemble what can be found in the CBD.
-The walkability of the area, combined with high-end restaurants and stores, mean that the amenities being offered are rising to the same standard of those in the CBD.
+The walkability of the area, combined with high-end restaurants and stores, means that the amenities being offered are rising to the same standard as those in the CBD.

 Despite the higher rental rates and popularity of office buildings in The Domain, most landlords do not charge their tenants for parking.
 Space is still plentiful enough that parking has not become strained in the way that it is downtown.

 The Domain has emerged as a convenient alternative to downtown Austin, offering many of the same perks, without the hassle.

 Some tenants currently leasing space at The Domain are:

 Southwest Rental Rates